roundrobin/cucubic/README.md

 -----------

-This project examines the prototypical development of a browser-based user interface for the OLAP server Mondrian with the aid of modern web technologies like HTML5 and WebGL.
+This project examines the prototypical development of a browser-based user interface for the OLAP server [Mondrian](http://mondrian.pentaho.com) with the aid of modern web technologies like HTML5 and WebGL.
 With the development of the system could be demonstrated that a browser-based interface can be extended to three-dimensional aspects without relinquish common patterns of interaction in the context of OLAP.
 The three-dimensional arrangement of the data in the form of a cube and the implementation of OLAP operators such as slice, dice and pivoting are useful illustrations of future user interfaces in the field of business applications.
+The WebGL engine used in this project is [Threejs](https://github.com/mrdoob/three.js/) of the incredible Mr.Doob.

 ======================